n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 To solve this issue DOC² offers you the option to manually select and map information on a document to any column.

-First of all make sure training mode is activated:
+First of all, make sure training mode is activated:

 ![](/_images/doc2/image-11.png)